OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskRequestDeclineItem.UnRead.md

 ---
-title: TaskRequestDeclineItem.UnRead Property (Outlook)
+title: TaskRequestDeclineItem.UnRead property (Outlook)
 keywords: vbaol11.chm1847
 f1_keywords:
 - vbaol11.chm1847
-ms.prod: outlook
 api_name:
 - Outlook.TaskRequestDeclineItem.UnRead
 ms.assetid: 0f74cab6-c4a6-9d22-4c09-3dc007452319
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskRequestDeclineItem.UnRead Property (Outlook)
+# TaskRequestDeclineItem.UnRead property (Outlook)

 Returns or sets a **Boolean** value that is **True** if the Outlook item has not been opened (read).
 Read/write.

 ## Syntax

 _expression_. `UnRead`

-_expression_ A variable that represents a [TaskRequestDeclineItem](./Outlook.TaskRequestDeclineItem.md) object.
+_expression_ A variable that represents a [TaskRequestDeclineItem](Outlook.TaskRequestDeclineItem.md) object.

 ## See also